-The issue of scalability remains an important future area of research.
+The issue of scalability also remains an important future area of research.
 When increasing the scale of designs it is widely known that the changes in dimensionality will greatly affect performance, however it remains to be seen how performance will change in the presence of other significant factors such as turbine wake interactions in the case of arrays.
-One potential solution is to simply use larger 3D printing and wind-tunnel capabilities whereby larger designs could be produced by the same method.
-On the opposite end of the spectrum, micro-wind turbines that are $2mm$ in diameter or smaller can be used to generate power, such as for wireless sensors~\citep{Howey:2011}, and in this case more precise 3D printers would be required.
-Moreover, wind turbines can find useful applications on any scale, e.g.,\ a recent feasibility study~\citep{Park:2012} for powering wireless sensors on cable-stayed bridges examined turbines with a rotor diameter of $138mm$ in wind conditions with an average of $4.4m/s$ (similar to the artificial wind conditions used in this paper.)
+One solution is to simply use larger 3D printing and wind-tunnel capabilities whereby larger designs could be produced by the same method.
+On the opposite end of the spectrum, micro-wind turbines that are 2~mm in diameter or smaller can be used to generate power, e.g., for wireless sensors~\citep{Howey:2011}, and in this case more precise 3D printers would be required.
+Moreover, wind turbines can find useful applications on any scale, e.g.,\ a recent feasibility study~\citep{Park:2012} for powering wireless sensors on cable-stayed bridges examined turbines with a rotor diameter of 138~mm in wind conditions with an average of 4.4~m/s (similar to the artificial wind conditions used in this paper.)

 If the recent speed and material advances in rapid-prototyping continues, along with the current advancement of evolutionary design, it will soon be feasible to perform a wide-array of automated complex engineering optimisation {\it in situ}, whether on the micro-scale (e.g.,\ drug design), or the macro-scale (e.g.,\ wind turbine design).
 That is, instead of using mass manufactured designs, EAs will be used to identify bespoke solutions that are manufactured to compensate and exploit the specific characteristics of the environment in which they are deployed, e.g.,\ local wind conditions, nearby obstacles, and local acoustic and visual requirements for wind turbines.